vi-kon/laravel-db-exporter/README.md

 **Note**: Some situation foreign methods name can match in models, so manual renaming is needed.

+**Note**: In some cases relation guess (One to One, Many to One, One to Many) not working correctly.

 Creating models from default database:

 ```bash